merethom/rondure/README.md

 # rondure
-The code used to generate your print
+The code used to generate your print.
+Created by Mark Shufflebottom.